appdev-at-mit/blog/_posts/devops.md

 ## The Design Problem

 Okay, great!
 We've set up a web application and added a CI/CD pipeline.
-But AppDev fortunately does not just have *a* web application, as multiple projects are developed every semester and all get deployed together!
+But AppDev unfortunately (or fortunately) does not just have *a* web application, as multiple projects are developed every semester and all get deployed together!
 It would be unnecessarily costly to allocate a separate staging server for every single one of them.
 So, we face a new challenge: how do we coordinate *arbitrarily many* applications to live together on one CI server, and have them all accessed by the web?

 There are a few other considerations to keep in mind:

 - When a new application goes up or is reloaded, we cannot interrupt the other applications on the same server.
 - Only one application can listen to any port at any given time.
 - If an individual application goes down or is compromised, we must not allow any of the other applications to also get hacked.
 - Applications may have differing dependencies or even conflicting dependencies.